 Named in honor of Frank Oppenheimer, the scientist and visionary who founded the museum in 1969, our Oppenheimer Circle community values curiosity, creativity, and critical thinking.

 Become an Oppie Today!

 Joining is easy and incredibly important.
 Simply submit your pledge form, and you’ll be immediately added to our Oppie newsletter and special Oppenheimer Circle event invitation list.
-You can also email Jessica Louise Parker at email@example.com to share your planned giving ideas or ask any questions.
+You can also email our team at firstname.lastname@example.org to share your planned giving ideas or ask any questions.

 This is the time and the place to create meaningful change at the Exploratorium.
 Planned gifts of all sizes have a far-reaching impact; below are just a few ideas for how your generosity can benefit generations.
 To discuss planned giving options, please email us at email@example.com or call 415.528.4866.